inf112-v21/Fantastic-Four/deliverables/ObligatoriskOppgave2/ObligatoriskOppgave2.md

 ## Subproblem 3: Code
-Dere må dokumentere hvordan prosjektet bygger, testes og kjøres, slik at det er lett for gruppelederne å bygge, teste og kjøre koden deres.
-Under vurdering kommer koden også til å brukertestes.

-Prosjektet skal kunne bygge, testes og kjøres på Linux, Windows og OSX.
+For instructions on how to build the project, see [README.md](../../README.md).

 Lever klassediagram.
 (Hvis det er veldig mange klasser, lager dere for de viktigste.)
-Det er ikke nødvendig å ta med alle metoder og feltvariabler med mindre dere anser dem som viktige for helheten.

-Kodekvalitet og testdekning vektlegges.
-Dersom dere ikke har automatiske tester for GUI-et, lager dere manuelle tester som gruppelederne kan kjøre basert på akseptansekriteriene.

-Automatiske tester skal dekke forretningslogikken i systemet (unit-tester).

-Utførte oppgaver skal være ferdige.